amnagrawal/Image-Style-Transfer/docs/Readme.md

 - Run ‘main.py’ file to get the results.
 - After the training completes, a display window shows along with a Trackbar, to see the evolution of the generated image over the course of the training process.
 - In addition, plots are generated for the style loss, content loss and the total loss over number of iterations.
 - For  the  purpose  of demonstration we have shown the working of the program on the same content image but two different style images.
-This is to verify that we are indeed able to transfer style from any style image onto the original image.**
+This is to verify that we are indeed able to transfer style from any style image onto the original image.

 **4   Results and Discussion **

 ![](Project%20Report.007.png)

-<center> Taking a content image and a style1 image </center>
+ Taking a content image and a style1 image

 ​											 ![](Project%20Report.008.png)

-<center> Content and style images taken Image obtained every 5 iterations </center>
+Content and style images taken Image obtained every 5 iterations